-What do the words, Alcatraz Island, conjure up for you?
-For most people, it's Alcatraz prison that leaps to mind.
+What does the word, Alcatraz, conjure up for you?
+For most people, it's Alcatraz penitentiary that leaps to mind.
 If that's your only association for Alcatraz, you're in for a surprise!

 NEW!
 Leave a Comment!